Tudwall/TOP-rock-paper-scissors/README.md

 # Rock, paper, scissors

-## The second project for The Odin Project
+## The second project for The Odin Project's Foundations path.

 The objective is to make a simple rock, paper, scissors game from vanilla JavaScript.